Anesthesiology Assistant Student Rotation

 About the Assistant Student Rotation

-There are 40 attending anesthesiologists and 31 house staff working throughout UNM Health.
+There are 45 attending anesthesiologists, six fellows and 31 house staff working throughout UNM Health.
 Training for residents and fellows begins in late June each year.
-Additionally, we have 27 full-time AA-Cs, five full-time CRNAs, and one full-time PA covering operating rooms (OR) at UNM's main campus and at Sandoval Regional Medical Center in Rio Rancho.
+Additionally, we have 45 full-time AA-Cs, one full-time CRNA and one full-time PA covering operating rooms at UNM Hospital in Albuquerque and at Sandoval Regional Medical Center in Rio Rancho.

 Types of Anesthesia Cases